 While you start on the journey to fight fleas in your residence and on your dog, fleas have a particular advantage that makes them very hardy.
 Here the particular flea advantages:

 Flea has very back legs with significant muscle powers.
 The powerful legs enable the pest to jump about 1 foot vertically and 4-5 feet horizontally.
-These biological features allow the flea to navigate from one host to another and to hide from different insect control mechanisms.
+These biological features allow the flea to navigate from one host to another and hide from different insect control mechanisms.

 Advanced and long life cycle